 Look on the bright side of life

-According to the American Psychological Association, research shows stress can negatively affect your immune system.
-“Stress increases the hormone cortisol, which perches us in a state of high octane alert, and as a result, our heart rate and blood pressure become overtaxed, which causes a dip in our immune functioning,” says psychologist Deborah Serani, PsyD, award-winning author of Living with Depression.
-“When this happens, we become more susceptible to bacterial and viral infections, so we get sick more easily.”
+Research shows stress can negatively affect your immune system.
+"Stress increases the hormone cortisol, which perches us in a state of high octane alert, and as a result, our heart rate and blood pressure become overtaxed, which causes a dip in our immune functioning," says psychologist Deborah Serani, award-winning author of Living with Depression.
+"When this happens, we become more susceptible to bacterial and viral infections, so we get sick more easily."
 On the other hand, a sunny outlook has been shown to ward off illness, and even make the flu vaccine more effective.

 The common advice for treating colds is to drink fluids to "flush out" germs.
 Although research isn't clear on whether this actually works, hydration is needed to keep your body functioning optimally, according to the American Academy of Family Physicians.
 "Staying hydrated may help to enhance your body's ability to fight off infection," Palinski-Wade says.
 "Aim for eight glasses of water per day as a minimum."
 In addition, try these natural remedies for colds and flu that really work.

 Cold air can dry out your nose and throat, making them more susceptible to infection.
 But the bigger reason why we get sick in cold weather may be because we spend more time indoors, in close quarters with other people, according to research.
 "One of the many factors that contribute to the increased rate of getting sick in the winter is a concentration of germs from people being confined inside the same spaces," Dr. Zipkin says.
 Plus, going outdoors will help you get more exercise, another immune-system booster.
 Here are more things we bet you didn't know about the common cold.